-A canonical URL allows you to tell search engines that certain similar URLs are actually one and the same.
-Sometimes you have products or content that is accessible under multiple URLs, or even on multiple websites.
-Using a canonical URL (an HTML link tag with attribute rel=canonical) these can exist without harming your rankings.
+A canonical URL lets you tell search engines that certain similar URLs are actually the same.
+Sometimes you have products or content that can be found on multiple URLs — or even multiple websites, but by using canonical URLs (HTML link tags with the attribute rel=canonical), you can have these on your site without harming your rankings.

 What is the canonical link element?

 The rel=canonical element, often called the “canonical link”, is an HTML element that helps webmasters prevent duplicate content issues.
-It does this by specifying the “canonical URL”, the “preferred” version of a web page.
+It does this by specifying the “canonical URL”, the “preferred” version of a web page – the original source, even.
 Using it well improves a site’s SEO.

-The idea is simple: if you have several similar versions of the same content, you pick one “canonical” version and point the search engines at that.
-This solves the duplicate content problem where search engines don’t know which version of the content to show.
-This article takes you through the use cases and the anti-use cases.
+The idea is simple: if you have several similar versions of the same content, you pick one “canonical” version and point the search engines at it.
+This solves the duplicate content problem where search engines don’t know which version of the content to show in their results.
+This article takes you through how and when to use them, and how to avoid common mistakes.

 The SEO benefit of rel=canonical

 Choosing a proper canonical URL for every set of similar URLs improves the SEO of your site.
-Because the search engine knows which version is canonical, it can count all the links towards all the different versions, as links to that single version.
-Setting a canonical is similar to doing a 301 redirect, but without actually redirecting.
+This is because the search engine knows which version is canonical, so it can count all the links pointing at all the different versions as links to the canonical version.
+Setting a canonical is similar in concept to a 301 redirect, only without actually redirecting.

 The process of canonicalization

-When you have several choices for a products URL, canonicalization is the process of picking one.
-In many cases, it’ll be obvious: one URL will be better than others.
-In some cases, it might not be as obvious, but then it’s still rather easy: pick one!
+When you have several choices for a product’s URL, canonicalization is the process of picking one of them.
+In many cases, it’ll be obvious: one URL will be a better choice than others.
+In some cases, it might not be as obvious, but even then it’s still pretty simple: just pick one!
 Not canonicalizing your URLs is always worse than canonicalizing your URLs.

 How to set canonical URLs

-Let’s assume you have two versions of the same page.
-Exactly, 100% the same content.
-They differ in that they’re in separate sections of your site and because of that the background color and the active menu item differ.
-That’s it.
-Both versions have been linked from other sites, the content itself is clearly valuable.
-Which version should a search engine show?
-Nobody knows.
+Let’s assume you have two versions of the same page, each with exactly – 100% – the same content.
+The only difference is that they’re in separate sections of your site and because of that the background color and the active menu item are different – that’s it.
+Both versions have been linked to from other sites, so the content itself is clearly valuable.
+So which version should search engines show in results?

 This is what

-rel=canonical was invented for.
-Especially in a lot of e-commerce systems, this (unfortunately) happens fairly often.
-A product has several different URLs depending on how you got there.
-You would apply
+rel=canonical was invented for and, unfortunately, this happens fairly often, especially in a lot of e-commerce systems.
+A product can have several different URLs depending on how you got there.
+In this case you would apply

 rel=canonical as follows:

-- You pick one of your two pages as the canonical version.
-It should be the version you think is the most important one.
-If you don’t care, pick the one with the most links or visitors.
-If all of that’s equal: flip a coin.
-You need to choose.
+- Pick one of your two pages as the canonical version.
+This should be the version you think is the most important.
+If you don’t care, pick the one with the most links or visitors, and if all else is equal, flip a coin.
+You just need to choose.

 That’s it.
 Nothing more, nothing less.

 What this does is “merge” the two pages into one from a search engine’s perspective.
 It’s a “soft redirect”, without redirecting the user.
-Links to both URLs now count for the single canonical version of the URL.
+Links to both URLs now count as the single, canonical version of the URL.

-If you use our Yoast SEO WordPress plugin, you can change the canonical of several page types using the plugin.
-You only need to do this if you want to change the canonical to something different than the current page’s URL.
+Our Yoast SEO WordPress plugin lets you change the canonical URL of several page types in the plugin settings.
+You only need to do this if you want to change the canonical to something different from the current page’s URL.
 Yoast SEO already renders the correct canonical URL for almost any page type in a WordPress install.

-For posts, pages and custom post types, you can edit the canonical in the advanced tab of the Yoast SEO metabox:
+For posts, pages, and custom post types, you can edit the canonical URL in the advanced tab of the Yoast SEO metabox:

-For categories, tags and other taxonomy terms, you can change them in the Yoast SEO metabox too, in the same spot.
-If you have other advanced use cases, you can always use the
+For categories, tags and other taxonomy terms, you can change the canonical URL in the same place in the Yoast SEO metabox too.
+If you have other advanced use cases, you can also use the

 wpseo_canonical filter to change the Yoast SEO output.